ON-DEMAND COURSE

 The classes are available now.

-This course is ideal if
+This program is ideal if you want to be able to

 • Apply the tool ‘snow globe of subjectivity’ to increase your ability to deal with transference-countertransference dynamics in your professional practice and your personal relationships.